TAbdiukov/PPSSPP-patches/guides/TDU-tp-islands.md

 v0 is set to **`08D623D0`**. **`0x08D623D0 + 30h = 0x08D62400`**.

-Since it must be interesting there, let's re-load the game state and examine data at that address with ArtMoney, with data presentation, as discussed in the inference section, being **`float 4 bytes`**.
+Since this section must be interesting, let's re-load the game state and examine data at that address with ArtMoney, with data presentation, as discussed in the inference section, set as **`float 4 bytes`**.

 ![74248f7b1ad7dc3e6151d89cfd6494a9.png](img/TDU-tp-islands/74248f7b1ad7dc3e6151d89cfd6494a9.png)